VeyDlin/certbot-nginx-manager/README.md

 ## Configuration

-Create a `config.json` file in the root directory:
+Create a `config.json` file in the project root:

 ```json
 {